myllynen/openstack-instance-configuration/README.md

 http://redhatstackblog.redhat.com/2015/09/15/driving-in-the-fast-lane-huge-page-support-in-openstack-compute/.

 The blog post contains an example how to reserve Huge Pages on the host kernel.
-In case some of the host memory and its Huge Pages should reserved for system processes, this can be achieved with the following kind nova.conf parameters:
+In case some of the host memory and its Huge Pages should be reserved for system processes, this can be achieved with the following kind _nova.conf_ parameters:

 * **reserved_host_memory_mb = 2048**
 * **reserved_huge_pages = node=0, size=2048, count=64**